Last Updated

 An emphasis on diversity: According to studies, corporations with more diverse boards are more risk-averse, have had less volatility of the stock return, and are more likely to distribute dividends.
 Therefore, it may be claimed that gender, age, or minority representation diversity should be a primary objective for the composition of every company’s board of directors and senior management ranks.

-Director autonomy and effectiveness: Most effective boards have a majority of outside directors who can oversee corporate management and independent committees for the shareholders’ interest.
-These directors must attend meetings and also be prepared to discuss important matters.
-They should also be evaluated according to the length of time they had served on a given board.
+Director autonomy and effectiveness: Most effective boards have a majority of outside directors who can oversee corporate management and independent committees in the shareholders’ interest.
+These directors must attend meetings and be prepared to discuss important matters.
+They should also be evaluated according to the length of time they have served on a given board.
 Long-serving directors can become too ingrained in a corporation to be fully independent.

-Regular compensation evaluation and administration: The evaluation and administration of compensation at the board and top management levels is another crucial aspect of corporate governance.
+Regular compensation evaluation and administration: Another crucial aspect of corporate governance is evaluating and administering compensation at the board and top management levels.

 Shareholder rights and provisions for takeovers: A company’s track record in responding to shareholder proposals that obtain significant votes may also indicate how it treats its shareholders.